zacanger/zacanger.github.io/blog/src/meditation-log.md

 recently, so it was that one), and kept my attention also on the vague purple/green/white swirls of the murk.

+While watching the murk a bunch of strange visuals came up.
+I don't know how suggestible this stuff is, but it definitely sounded like bhaya-nana (fear) from some of the descriptions I've read.
+I distinctly remember some sort of warrior-like figures out of a fantasy movie, specifically helmets/masks and armor that reminded me of the witch-king of Angmar's costume in the LOTR films.
+Also an odd effect that was like a thin sliver of a flashlight (like if you hold your hand over the light and part your fingers a bit) passing over some faces, one that was a full-face mask, one that was rotting, one that had blood running across it.
+Also some visuals of bugs, some crabs or crab-like things, and other generally kind of creepy stuff.
+The weird thing was, I can't really stand bugs, but none of that freaked me out, maybe because I was still holding on to the mantra and just watching this stuff pop up and then disappear into the murk.
+Eventually I did fall asleep.

 I'm not sure how this is related, but about 30 or 40 minutes after I went to sleep, I had a huge shock of energy through my core and bolted upright.
 I was shaking, but it felt like everything else (reality) was shaking.
 At